Equestrians with Disabilities

 - To provide show management with the option to include equestrians with disabilities competition, NSBA has adopted these rules.
 In doing so, NSBA does not assume responsibility for safety of participants.
 Since it is show management, which conducts these events and controls both the physical facility and all aspects of the events, responsibility for participant’s safety remains solely with show management.

-- Attendance at a NSBA-approved event, in whatever capacity, shall constitute authorization for NSBA, its agents, designees, or assigns to photograph, video tape, televise, post to the web or record by other means (hereinafter referred to as “photographic material”) any person or animal on the premises of a NSBA approved event, and shall further constitute authorization for the use of such person’s name, voice and biography, or the name, pedigree and performance record of any animal on the premises (hereinafter referred to as “related information”) in conjunction with any photographic material.
+- Attendance at an NSBA-approved event, in whatever capacity, shall constitute authorization for NSBA, its agents, designees, or assigns to photograph, video tape, televise, post to the web or record by other means (hereinafter referred to as “photographic material”) any person or animal on the premises of an NSBA approved event, and shall further constitute authorization for the use of such person’s name, voice and biography, or the name, pedigree and performance record of any animal on the premises (hereinafter referred to as “related information”) in conjunction with any photographic material.

-- Show management applies for NSBA-approval of these events on a voluntary basis and assumption of responsibility for safety by show management is required by NSBA as an express condition for NSBA to grant approval for these events.
+- Show management applies for NSBA-approval of these events on a voluntary basis, and assumption of responsibility for safety by show management is required by NSBA, as an express condition for NSBA to grant approval for these events.

-- To obtain tentative NSBA-approval, application must be submitted a minimum of 90 days prior to the event on forms either provided by or acceptable to NSBA, stating the date and location of the desired events along with the show approval fee.
+- To obtain tentative NSBA-approval, application must be submitted a minimum of 90 days prior to the event on forms either provided by, or acceptable to NSBA, stating the date and location of the desired events, along with the show approval fee.

 - EWD classes may be held at NSBA-approved shows, US Para-Equestrian events or can be stand-alone events.

 - All patterns must be posted one hour before the class.
-One of the suggested EWD pattern(s) may be used, however a judge in concert with the show management may utilize a different pattern using the acceptable maneuvers.
+One of the suggested EWD pattern(s) may be used; however, a judge in concert with the show management may utilize a different pattern using the acceptable maneuvers.

 - Classes may be split at the discretion of show management.
-If go rounds are necessary, in the interest of successful implementation of the approved show, the number of go-rounds to be held and the number of horses to be shown at each go round should be based on safety and/or physical constraints of show premises when applied fairly and uniformly by a procedure in which all qualified entries are included in a random draw.
-When necessary to split large classes by running more than one go-round, finalists must rework the specified class requirements EXCEPTION any scored class.
+If go-rounds are necessary, in the interest of successful implementation of the approved show, the number of go-rounds to be held, and the number of horses to be shown at each go-round, should be based on safety and/or physical constraints of show premises, when applied fairly and uniformly by a procedure in which all qualified entries are included in a random draw.
+When necessary to split large classes, by running more than one go-round, finalists must rework the specified class requirements.
+EXCEPTION: any scored class.